twright/example-incubator/communication/installation/README.md

-To start the rabbitmq server, run:
+To start the rabbitmq server, run from the directory where this readme file is:
 ```
 # start rabbitmq
 docker-compose up --detach --build